 In August 2017, news broke of a data breach that impacted 6 million Instagram accounts.
 Due to a bug in the Instagram developer API, it was possible to scrape phone number and email data related to Instagram accounts from the platform.
 While Instagram addressed the issue, it seemingly didn’t occur in time.

 Hackers posted a website featuring a searchable database containing information that was allegedly the personal contact details of high-profile users.
 The group claimed to focus on accounts with more than one million followers first, shifting toward other accounts after.
 In the end, the data seemed to include both high-profile and regular users.
 The hackers charged a fee for each search and ultimately sold the data for Bitcoin.

 Instagram did reach out to verified accounts after the incident took place to inform them of the breach.

-Instagram’s parent company has also encountered its fair share of data breaches and privacy violations over the years.
-You can find out more in our full timeline of Facebook breaches.
+We did not find any earlier records of data breaches involving Instagram.
+But their parent company has encountered its fair share of data breaches and privacy violations over the years – read more in our full timeline of Facebook breaches.